On this page

 Application instructions

 The research security application is part of the RSF application on the Convergence Portal.
-If your institution is eligible for this funding, it must complete the research security portion of the application and submit the full application before the deadline.
+If an institution is eligible for this funding, it must complete the research security portion of the application and submit the full application before the deadline.

 Payment